 What was the occasion?
-My friend and soulmate Marie and I have planned our very first Salt in my Hair’s Longboard & Yoga Retreat, in the picturesque fishing town of Imsouane on the Moroccan coast.
+My friend and soulmate Marie organised her very first Salt in my Hair’s Longboard & Yoga Retreat, in the picturesque fishing town of Imsouane on the Moroccan coast.

-We have teamed up with the lovely surf camp Travel Surf Morocco and have organized surf and yoga lessons, daytrips and prepared delicious meals during the week-long retreat.
-Also on board was our friend and filmmaker Aljaz Babnik, who was capturing the spirit of Morocco throughout our retreat.
+She had teamed up with the lovely surf camp Travel Surf Morocco and organized surf and yoga lessons, daytrips and prepared delicious meals during the week-long retreat.
+Also on board was our common friend and filmmaker Aljaz Babnik, who was capturing the spirit of Morocco throughout this retreat.

-Most of all, though, our guests just wanted to ‘be’ there; to be by themselves, without WiFi and the daily grind of work and family.
+Most of all, though, we as guests just wanted to ‘be’ there; to be by ourselves, without WiFi and the daily grind of work and family.
 Me-time without feeling guilty.

-Our 11 guests came from all over Europe and their ages varied from 22 to 59 years old.
+The 12 guests included myself came from all over Europe and their ages varied from 22 to 59 years old.
 Marvellous diversity!
-To get to know every one of those beautiful people, we had prepared some questions to ask during the opening ceremony.
+To get to know each other, Marie had prepared some questions to ask during the opening ceremony.
 One of those questions were: “What inspires you?
 What are your dreams?”
-Your dreams say a lot about you, plus they stimulate personal interactions and can inspire other people in turn.
+Our dreams say a lot about us, plus they stimulate personal interactions and can inspire other people in turn.
 Very special, how connected one can feel with a ‘stranger’ within minutes!